Allan Gray Bond Fund

 Total investment charge

 1 Investment management fees are charged for the investment manager’s investment research and decision-making.
-On 1 December 2020, the Bond Fund’s investment management fee started transitioning to a fixed fee of 0.5% per year excluding VAT.
-See the investment management fee section below for more information.
+On 1 December 2021, the Bond Fund’s investment management fee changed from the previous performance-based fee to the current fixed fee of 0.5% per year excluding VAT.

 2 This includes audit fees, taxes and other administration costs.